-Site the planting area where the confederate rose will receive full sun, or dappled shade in the hotter part of its range.
-The confederate rose is best grown as a specimen tree or large shrub, but if planted in a border should have at least 5 feet on either side.
+Choose the planting area where the confederate rose, ensuring it receives full sun or dappled shade in the hotter part of its range.
+The confederate rose is best grown as a specimen tree or large shrub, but if it's planted in a border, it should have at least 5 feet on either side.

-Prepare the planting area.
+Prepare the planting area by amending the soil.
 Although confederate roses adapt well to most soil conditions, working a 2-inch layer of compost into the soil will help improve the nutrition and texture of the soil.
 Work the compost about 12 inches deep throughout an area that's about 100 feet square.
 This will improve the nutrient level and soil texture throughout the eventual growing zone.

 Mulch the area around the confederate rose with a 2-inch layer of wood chips or other organic material.
 Keep the mulch several inches away from the base of the shrub itself.